syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 ---
 layout: post
 title: Getting started | SfPopupLayout | Xamarin | Syncfusion
-description: Getting started with SfPullToRSfPopupLayoutefresh.
+description: Getting started with Xamarin.Forms Popup or Dialog and walk through to create a demo application from the scratch.
 platform: Xamarin
 control: SfPopupLayout
 documentation: ug